-Update the Route 303 Overlay District for clarity, enforcement, and to minimize variance requests.

-- In line with the Legislative Intent outlined in the Town's Zoning Code,20 target identified commercial, strip style developments for retrofitting with mixed-use and "missing middle" housing, both of which facilitate walkable, environmentally sustainable development. - Missing middle housing includes a range of multi-unit housing that are compatible in scale with traditional single-family homes, help meet the growing demand for walkable neighborhoods, and help address the housing shortage.21 The locations and standards applicable to missing middle housing would be established during the development of the local law. - Public feedback provided support for redeveloping strip malls, particularly with mixed-use developments; however, common concerns were for design standards and strain on infrastructure.
+- Update the Route 303 Overlay District for clarity, enforcement, and to minimize variance requests. - In line with the Legislative Intent outlined in the Town's Zoning Code, target identified commercial, strip style developments for retrofitting with mixed-use and "missing middle" housing, both of which facilitate walkable, environmentally sustainable development. - Missing middle housing includes a range of multi-unit housing that are compatible in scale with traditional single-family homes, help meet the growing demand for walkable neighborhoods, and help address the housing shortage.
+The locations and standards applicable to missing middle housing would be established during the development of the local law. - Public feedback provided support for redeveloping strip malls, particularly with mixed-use developments; however, common concerns were for design standards and strain on infrastructure.
 Consider requiring increased design, façade, and landscaping standards on redevelopments and new developments, as well as contributing to upgrades for existing infrastructure.
-Identified commercial interchanges: - Oak Tree Road/Tappan - Orangeburg Road/Orangeburg - Erie Street/Blauvelt - · Consider adding other auto-oriented uses (e.g., drive-through facilities) to the list of prohibited uses in § 13.10.B (6), particularly on sites that abut residential areas; consider requiring a pedestrian/bicyclist-only entrance from the side streets. - Minimize variance requests.
-Variances provide relief to property owners who seek to use their property in a way not permitted by the regulations, either because the desired land use is not permitted, or because the physical building and/or lot do not meet the minimum or maximum bulk (dimensional) standards.
-If a particular land use becomes a frequent source of variance requests, it is an indication that the regulations should be updated to clarify that portion of the Zoning Code.
-Similarly, when stringent dimensional standards hinder favorable development because of the need for variances, this indicates that the dimensional standards should be updated.
+Identified commercial interchanges: - Oak Tree Road/Tappan - Orangeburg Road/Orangeburg - Erie Street/Blauvelt - Consider adding other auto-oriented uses (e.g., drive-through facilities) to the list of prohibited uses in § 13.10.B (6), particularly on sites that abut residential areas; consider requiring a pedestrian/bicyclist-only entrance from the side streets.